Redfern/TDDKataStringCalculator/README.md

-A simple string calculator kata writen in C#
+A string calculator kata written in C# Dot Net Core